Products

 Professor Emeritus, School of Optometry, University of Waterloo, Canada

-Author of the book: Aniseikonia and Anisophoria: Current concept and clinical applications
+Author of the book: Aniseikonia and Anisophoria: Current concept and clinical

 - I have just finished download and looking at the